 In this article, we will provide a detailed explanation for how mortgage prices are determined, why the capital markets staff’s decisions are important in mortgage pricing, and why your rate sheet is not showing the same MBS prices as a screen on your competitor.

-This piece will discuss all the factors that influence a mortgage lender’s pricing decisions.
+This piece will discuss all the contributing factors that influence a mortgage lender’s pricing decisions.

 Table of Contents